engrusman00109/engrusman00109/README.md

 - ✍️ I'm a writer of my thoughts.
 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 💼 &nbsp; Passionate Programmer, Python Developer, problem solving Skills and a Competitive Programmer.
-- 🌱 &nbsp; Learning more about Web Development, Database Management System, SQL and Familier with Data Science & ML.
+- 🌱 &nbsp; Learning more about Data Analysis, Data Science , ML and DL.
 - ✍️ &nbsp; Participation on Different Levels Innovation Cell Projects, etc.
-- 📫 How to reach me: ahsantariq0724@gmail.com ⚛️
+- 📫 How to reach me: musman00109@gmail.com ⚛️
 - ⚡ Fun fact: I love listening to music  and do coding! 🎸

 I love APIs, Tea, and the unstoppable comma.
 I am a full stack mathematician working in Python.
 I have excelled in various roles in the Software Development Life Cycle.
 I have always enjoyed seeing ideas come to life in my programs.
 I love to ship elegant code that solves real problems, and iterate based on real customer feedback.
 I want to write software that improves people's lives, and that supports our skills and enriches our relationships outside the virtual world.